lconde-ucl/DGE/docs/usage.md

 --inputdir 'path/to/data/results_from_nextflow_rnaseq_pipeline/'
 ```

-If left unspecified, it will look for the default dir: './results'
+If left unspecified, it will look for input data in the default dir: './results'

 The DGE pipeline assumes that the `--inputdir` folder contains either a `[inputdir]/featureCounts/merged_gene_counts.txt` file (if run on normal mode), or one or more `[inputdir]/kallisto/SAMPLENAME/abundance.h5` abundance files (if
 run on kallisto mode).